Thertzlor/Revenant/wiki/Macros/Key-Buffer-Macro.md

 For example, a key to which the string `"enter"` is assigned will press the enter key, but a key with the string `"ter"` assigned, pressed after a buffer macro with the value `"en"` which combines to `"enter` will output "enter" as text without resolving it to the key name.

 ## Modifier Merging
-Even though regular text is resolved separately, if the key buffer ends with one or more [Quick Modifier Codes]() (such as `*`,`~`, etc) these modifiers will be applied to the first key press of the main non-buffered output.
+Even though regular text is resolved separately, if the key buffer ends with one or more [Quick Modifier Prefixes](./Key-Output#quick-modifier-prefixes) (such as `*`,`~`, etc) these modifiers will be applied to the first key press of the main non-buffered output.

 ```lua